Why Quality Early Education is Key to a Child's Future Success thumbnail

 Montessori Method

-The Montessori approach emphasizes self-directed activity, hands-on learning, and collaborative play.
+The Montessori method emphasizes hands-on learning and collaborative play.
 The key principles include:

-• Prepared environment: Carefully planned spaces that encourage independence and exploration
+• Prepared environment: Carefully designed spaces that foster independence and exploration

 • Mixed-age classrooms: Encouraging peer learning and mentorship